-Table 6-45 describes the HACapStat Register fields at Byte Offset-04h.
+Table 6-48: HACapStat0 Register Fields at Byte Offset-04h

 Bit Location Register Description Attributes 0 HADiscRdyStat RO This field describes the Home Agent's Discovery Readiness Status.
-0b: Indicates the Home Agent and its capabilities and control are not ready to be discovered and configured.
+Ob: Indicates the Home Agent and its capabilities and control are not ready to be discovered and configured.
 1b: Indicates the Home Agent and its capabilities and control are ready to be discovered and configured.
 This also indicates the number of Memory Pools and the Pool Sizes are ready to be discovered and configured, i.e. Memory training is completed and the Memory Sizes are accurately reflected.
 6:1 NumHAID RO This field describes the number of Home AgentIDs that this Home Agent can express.
 00h - 3Fh: Encodings for indicating capabilities for 1 to 64 HAIDs.
 CCIX Configuration Software is required to allocate for this CCIX Device as many HAIDs as indicated by NumHAID field.
 CCIX Configuration Software may choose not to enable a Home Agent if the CCIX AgentID name space cannot accommodate the total NumHAID from HAs across the system.
 The allocated SAM Window(s), PortID, BasePortID or Local attributes must be the same for all CCIX AgentIDs allocated to this Home Agent.
-7 Reserved and Zero RsvdZ

-Bit Location Register Description Attributes 13:8 HAMemPoolCap RO This field describes the number of Memory Pools, and therefore, the number of unique G-HSAM Address windows that can target this HA.
+Bit Location Register Description Attributes 7 SADevAggSrcCap This field indicates whether the CCIX Device and this Home Agent supports SA Device Aggregation.
+RO Ob: This Home Agent is not capable of SA Device Aggregation.
+1b: This Home Agent is capable of SA Device Aggregation.
+The Home Agent must also be Memory Expansion Capable, i.e. HAMemExpnCap must have a value of 1b.
+Note: HA to SA Device Aggregation need not rely on only the HA indicating an SADevAggSrcCap value of 1b.
+HA to SA Device Aggregation can also be enabled when the HA is on a CCIX Device that supports Port Aggregation, as indicated by a ComnCapStat2.PortAggCap value of 1b, and the SA Devices connected to those aggregated CCIX Ports support SA Device Aggregation, as indicated by a SACapStat.SADevAggDestCap value of 1b.
+For further details, see Section 6.2.2.3.4.1.
+13:8 HAMemPoolCap This field describes the number of Memory Pools, and therefore, the number of unique G-HSAM Address windows that can target this HA.
 HAMemPoolCap, therefore, also indicates the number of HBAT entries.
-Because Memory Pool entry capabilities include the Memory Type attribute (MemPoolEntryCapStat0.MemPoolGenMemTypeCap) for each Memory Pool, the minimum number of Memory Pools must match the number of unique Memory Types attached to this HA.
-Because Memory Pool entry capabilities include the Memory Expansion Pool attribute (MemPoolEntryCapStat0.MemPoolGenMemTypeCap value of 1h), at least one Memory Pool entry must claim that attribute if the HA indicates this capability via the HACapStat.HAMemExpnCap capability bit.
-00h: Reserved.
-01h: Structures have 1 HA Mem Pool Entry.
-Nh: Structures have N HA Mem Pool Entries.
+Because Memory Pool entry capabilities include the Memory Type attribute (MemPoolEntryCapStatO.MemPoolGenMemTypeCap) for each Memory Pool, the minimum number of Memory Pools must match the number of unique Memory Types attached to this HA.
+Because Memory Pool entry capabilities include the Memory Expansion Pool attribute (MemPoolEntryCapStatO.MemPoolGenMemTypeCap value of 1h), at least one Memory Pool entry must claim that attribute if the HA indicates this capability via the HACapStat.HAMemExpnCap capability bit.
+O0h: Reserved.
+O1h: Structures have 1 HA Mem Pool Entry.
+RO Nh: Structures have N HA Mem Pool Entries.
 An HA can have a maximum 63 Mem Pool Entries.